lousydropout/finite-state-projection/README.md

 ## The traditional approach and my approach

-The traditional Finite State Projection approach to the Chemical Master Equation is to go directly from an initial time $t_i$ to a final time $t_f$ in one step, via an integral equation.
+The traditional Finite State Projection approach to the Chemical Master Equation is to go directly from an initial time $`t_i`$ to a final time $`t_f`$ in one step, via an integral equation.
 The reason for this is simply because the Finite State Projection method assume that the initial state be perfectly known.
-If, instead, they proceeded with an intermediate timestep $t_{inter}$, then the error estimate provided by the Finite State Projection is no longer stricly applicable for the transition $t_{inter} \rightarrow t_f$.
+If, instead, they proceeded with an intermediate timestep $`t_{inter}`$, then the error estimate provided by the Finite State Projection is no longer stricly applicable for the transition $`t_{inter} \rightarrow t_f`$.

 Nevertheless, I have found this to be overly restrictive, if only because such an approach makes understanding how the probability distribution function evolves over time a much more cumbersome and expensive task.
-Also, I doubted the efficiency of the one-step approach, even if all we cared about is the state at the $t_f$, $P(t_f, \mathbf{X})$.
+Also, I doubted the efficiency of the one-step approach, even if all we cared about is the state at the $`t_f`$, $`P(t_f, \mathbf{X})`$.

 Instead, I apply a Runge-Kutta approach (just the adaptive first-order forward and backward Euler methods) and compare it to the traditional, integral approach.
 As a stand in for the exact solution, I use the fixed timestep Forward Euler method with incredibly small timesteps.